 We often use the term direct variation to describe a form of dependence of one variable on another.
 An equation that makes a line and crosses the origin is a form of direct variation, where the magnitude of x increases or decreases directly as y increases or decreases.
 Direct variation and inverse variation are used often in science when modeling activity, such as speed or velocity.

-What's the Direct Variation or Direct Proportionality Formula?
+What is the Direct Variation or Direct Proportionality Formula?

 Ever heard of two things being directly proportional?
 Well, a good example is speed and distance.
 The bigger your speed, the farther you’ll go over a given time period.
 So as one variable goes up, the other goes up too, and that’s the idea of direct proportionality.
 But you can express direct proportionality using equations, and that’s an important thing to do in algebra.
-See how to do that in the tutorial!
+See how to do that in the tutorial.

 Algebra Word Problem: Variation Application